westonio/next-steps-back-end/README.md

 1. `GET /api/v0/provider_details/:211_id`

 ### The Endpoints we are utilizing from the 211 Search API are:
-  *note: The 211 allows trial usage, it will only give you the first 10 results;* *You must get an API key to access any part of the 211 API, We hid ours by utilizing built in Rails Credentials.*
+  *Note: The 211 allows trial usage, it will only give you the first 10 results;* *You must get an API key to access any part of the 211 API, We hid ours by utilizing built-in Rails Credentials.*

 1. `GET https://api.211.org/search/v1/api/Search/Keyword?Keyword=#{keyword}&Location=#{location}&Distance=10`